ACMILabs/collection-chat/README.md

 * Build the virtual environment: `make build`
 * Setup your OpenAI API Key: `cp template.envrc .envrc`
+* Install direnv if you'd like to load API Keys from the `.envrc` file: `brew install direnv`
 * Load the environment `direnv allow`
 * Start chatting: `make up`